 Restaurants that are open in Turkey

-Restaurants, cafes, and cafeterias in Turkey are currently open, but for delivery only.
-Delivery is available between 10 AM and 8 PM.
+Restaurants, cafes, and cafeterias in Turkey are currently open, but for takeout and delivery only.
+Delivery and takeout are available between 7 AM and 7 PM.

 Restaurants in hotels are open for in-person dining for hotel guests only.
 Restaurants and eating establishments at the airport are open for travelers only.